-In general, a multivitamin can be taken every day but it is always a good idea to take supplements as needed.
-On days that you feel great don’t take your multivitamin but if your feeling low on energy, stressed out and in need of antioxidant, liver detox support take your mul
+In general, a multivitamin can be taken every day, but it is always a good idea to take a multivitamin as needed.
+On days that you feel great, don’t take your multivitamin.
+But if your feeling low on energy, stressed out, and in need of antioxidant and liver detox support, take a high-quality multivitamin.

-Seeking health’s multivitamins are a comprehensive vitamin and mineral support with active bioavailable forms of nutrients.
-You can rest assured that no inferior ingredients such as folic acid or cyanocobalamin are used and that you will truly get a multivitamin that is worth your money and will benefit your health.
+Seeking health’s multivitamins provide comprehensive nutritional support with active bioavailable forms of nutrients.
+You can rest assured that no inferior ingredients such as folic acid or cyanocobalamin are used.
+You will only get a high-quality multivitamin that is worth your money from Seeking Health’s multivitamins.

-Seeking Health’s optimal multivitamin contains more than 50 nutritional ingredients in fruit and vegetable superfood blend.
+Optimal Multivitamin by Seeking Health contains more than 50 nutritional ingredients in fruit and vegetable superfood blend.
 The green superfood blend provides additional antioxidant and phytonutrient support.

-Seeking Healths optimal multi minus one does not contain the methylated B vitamins and is great for anyone sensitive to the methylated B vitamins.
+Seeking Health’s optimal multi minus one does not contain the methylated B vitamins and is fantastic for anyone sensitive to the methylated B vitamins.
 This multivitamin contains superoxide dismutase to help squelch free radicals and inflammation.
 The addition of PQQ help supports energy production and antioxidant support.